 For 2019, the dimensioning of reserve capacity for FRR is conducted in the framework of another document, referred to as "Dossier Volume" determining the volumes of contracted primary, secondary and tertiary reserves, following national legislation, i.e. Article 233 of the Belgian Federal Grid Code.
-This document contains the determination of the FRR needs, as well as the FRR means for 2019.
+This document contains the determination of the FRR needs, as well as the FRR means for 2019 and is approved by CREG on October 18, 2018 (Decision B1808) after a public consultation.
 In order to ensure compliance with SOGL, the dimensioning rules for the FRR needs are determined in this LFC block operational agreement.